Eva Brezalieva: Senior

 In 2025, she won bronze medal in Clubs final at Sofia World Cup.
 On 25-27 April, she competed at World Cup Tashkent where she took 19th place in all-around.
 She qualified to clubs final and finished on 4th place.
-On May 9-11, she competed at World Challenge Cup Portimão and won bronze medal in all-around.
+On May 9–11, she competed at World Challenge Cup Portimão and won bronze medal in all-around.
 She was 4th in Hoop, 8th in Ball and 5th in Ribbon final.
 In the end of May, she won bronze medal in all-around behind Stiliana Nikolova and Dara Stoyanova at Bulgarian National Championships.
 She also won silver medal in hoop and gold in ribbon final.
 In June, she represented Bulgaria at the 2025 European Championships in Tallinn, Estonia.
 She qualified to all-around final, where she finished on 11th place.
 She was 5th in team competition, 6th in hoop and 7th in ball.
+In August, she competed at the 2025 World Championships in Rio de Janeiro, Brazil.
+Together with Stiliana Nikolova and senior group she won silver medal in team competition.
+She was 8th in all-around final and qualified to ribbon final only, finishing 7th.

+In 2026, she started the season competing at World Cup Sofia, taking 6th place in all-around.
+She won gold medal in clubs final and took 5th place with ribbon.
+On April 17–19, she competed at World Cup Baku, where she took 21st place in all-around and did not advance into apparatus finals.
+In June, she represented Bulgaria alongside Stiliana Nikolova at the 2026 European Championships in Varna, Bulgaria.
+They won gold medal in team competition together with senior group.
+She took 19th place in all-around final and qualified to three apparatus finals - 7th place with hoop, 8th place with ball and 6th place with ribbon.
+In August, she competed at the 2026 World Championships in Frankfurt, Germany, and ended on 21st place in all-around qualifications.